 List of Questions

-Plan Bay Area is an integrated long-range transportation and land-use/housing plan that will support a growing economy, provide more housing and transportation choices, and reduce transportation-related pollution in the nine-county San Francisco Bay Area.
+Plan Bay Area is a state-mandated, integrated long-range transportation, land-use and housing plan that will support a growing economy, provide more housing and transportation choices and reduce transportation-related pollution in the nine-county San Francisco Bay Area.
 It builds on earlier efforts to develop an efficient transportation network and grow in a financially and environmentally responsible way.
 It is a work in progress that will be updated every four years to reflect new priorities.
 By planning now, we will create a Bay Area we will be proud to leave to future generations.

-MTC is the transportation planning, financing and coordinating agency for the nine-county San Francisco Bay Area.
-MTC makes the regional transportation network function as smoothly and efficiently as possible now and for the future.
+MTC is the transportation planning, financing, and coordinating agency for the nine-county San Francisco Bay Area.
+MTC operates the regional transportation network as smoothly and efficiently as possible now and for the future.

 State law requires Plan Bay Area to: